MicrosoftDocs/defender-docs/defender-endpoint/production-deployment.md

 1. Alternately, in the admin center, navigate to **Billing** \> **Subscriptions**.

-    On the screen, you'll see all the provisioned licenses and their current **Status**.
+    On the screen, you see all the provisioned licenses and their current **Status**.

     :::image type="content" source="media/atp-billing-subscriptions.png" alt-text="The billing licenses page":::